home page | capeverdeinfo.org.uk forum »

 May O`Leary`s

-Club 22
+Cub 22

 A night spot in true Manhattan style with garish interior and loud music.
 It is run by Brian who wanted to bring something international and loud to Santa Maria.
-He has done just that,
+He has done just that.